mozilla/ichnaea/docs/install/deploy.rst

 Finally you are ready to start containers for the three different application roles.

-There is a web frontend, async worker and async scheduler role.
+There is a web frontend, a task worker and a task scheduler role.
 The scheduler role is limited to a single running container.
 You need to make sure to never have two containers for the scheduler running at the same time.
 If you use multiple physical machines, the scheduler must only run on one of them.

-The web app and async worker roles both scale out and you can run as many of them as you want.
+The web app and task worker roles both scale out and you can run as many of them as you want.
 They internally look at the number of available CPU cores in the docker container and run an appropriate number of sub-processes.
 So you can run a single docker container per physical/virtual machine.

 All roles communicate via the database and Redis only, so can be run on different virtual or physical machines.
-The async workers load balance their work internally via data structures in Redis.
+The task workers load balance their work internally via data structures in Redis.

 If you run multiple web frontend roles, you need to put a load balancer